ON THIS PAGE: You will learn about the different types of treatments doctors use for people with colorectal cancer. Use the menu to see other pages.

 Surgery is often the first treatment.
-People with stage II colorectal cancer should talk with their doctor about whether more treatment is needed after surgery, as some patients receive adjuvant chemotherapy.
-This is treatment after surgery with chemotherapy aimed at trying to destroy any remaining cancer cells.
+People with stage II colorectal cancer should talk with their doctor about whether more treatment is needed after surgery because in some cases adjuvant chemotherapy may be recommended.
+Adjuvant chemotherapy is treatment after surgery with the goal of trying to destroy any remaining cancer cells.
 ASCO does not recommend adjuvant chemotherapy for many people with stage II colon cancer.
-Cure rates for surgery alone are quite good, and there are few benefits of additional treatment for people with this stage of colon cancer.
+Cure rates for surgery alone are quite good, and there are limited benefits of additional treatment for many people with this stage of colon cancer.
 However, adjuvant chemotherapy may be recommended for some people with cancer that has invaded nearby organs, penetrated through the entire bowel wall, or has features that indicate a high risk of recurrence.
 Talk with your doctors about the risks and benefits of adjuvant chemotherapy.
 A clinical trial is also an option after surgery.

-For patients with rectal cancer, radiation therapy is usually given in combination with chemotherapy, either before or after surgery.
+For stage II rectal cancer, radiation therapy is usually given in combination with chemotherapy, either before or after surgery.
 Additional chemotherapy may be given after surgery as well.

 Stage III colorectal cancer

-Your treatment plan may include a combination of surgery, radiation therapy, and chemotherapy, which can be used to slow the spread of the disease and often temporarily shrink a cancerous tumor.
-Supportive care will also be important to help relieve symptoms and side effects.
+Your treatment plan may include a combination of chemotherapy, targeted therapy, immunotherapy, surgery, and radiation therapy, which can be used to slow the spread of the disease and shrink a cancerous tumor.
+Palliative care will also be important to help relieve symptoms of cancer and side effects of treatment.

-At this stage, surgery to remove the portion of the colon where the cancer started usually cannot cure the cancer, but it can help relieve blockage of the colon or other problems related to the cancer.
-Surgery may also be used to remove parts of other organs that contain cancer, called resection, and can cure some people if a limited amount of cancer spreads to a single organ, such as the liver or lung.
+For stage IV colorectal cancer, surgery to remove the portion of the colon where the cancer started is not generally recommended, but it may help relieve blockage of the colon or other problems related to the cancer.
+Surgery may also be used to remove parts of other organs that contain cancer, called resection, and can cure some people if a limited amount of cancer spreads to a single organ, such as the liver or a lung.

-In colon cancer, if the cancer has spread only to the liver and if surgery is possible—either before or after chemotherapy–the patient has a chance of complete cure.
+If the colorectal cancer has spread only to the liver and if surgery is possible—either before or after chemotherapy—there is a chance of complete cure.
 Even when curing the cancer is not possible, surgery may add months or even years to a person’s life.
 Sometimes the surgery may be combined with chemotherapy.
-Determining who can benefit from surgery for cancer that has spread to the liver is often a complicated process that involves doctors of multiple specialties working together to plan the best treatment option.
+Determining who can benefit from surgery for cancer that has spread to the liver is often a complicated process that involves multiple doctors with different specialties working together to plan the best treatment option.
 If surgery is not an option for colorectal cancer that has spread to the liver, then radiation therapy may be offered instead.

 Remission and the chance of recurrence

-When this occurs, a cycle of testing will begin again to learn as much as possible about it.
-After this testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination and will depend on molecular characteristics of your cancer and how your body is doing overall.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
+After this testing is done, you and your doctor will talk about the treatment options.
+Often the treatment plan may include the treatments described above, such as surgery, radiation therapy, chemotherapy, immunotherapy, or targeted therapy, but they may be used in a different combination and will depend on molecular characteristics of your cancer and how your body is doing overall.
+Your doctor may suggest clinical trials that are studying new ways to treat recurrent colorectal cancer.
 Generally, the treatment options for recurrent cancer are the same as those for metastatic cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.